|

 Rosa Cl.
 'Cécile Brünner' (Climbing Rose) - This climbing rose can grow as tall as 25 feet with support and in spring appear in mass the lightly fragrant prink flowers that look like tiny, high centered hybrid tea roses and are attractive in bud and bloom.
 Plant in full sun and irrigate occasionally.
 Hardy to zones 4-9.
 For good reason it has become one of the most popular roses in cultivation and though it reblooms less than the rarer shrub form, it puts on a strong display in spring.
 It is long-lived, disease resistant and tolerates everything from poor soil to partial shade.
 This climbing form was discovered in the United States by Franz P. Hosp of Riverside, California in 1894 as an aggressive climbing sport of the shrub rose 'Mademoiselle Cécile Brünner' that was bred by Marie Veuve-Ducher (Veuve means widow) in France sometime before 1880.
 The original shrub polyantha rose with perfect little pink buds earned the nickname "The Sweetheart Rose".
 This climbing form with slightly larger foliage and flowers can grow as tall as 25 feet with support.
 It has become one of the most popular roses in cultivation and although it reblooms less than the shrub form, still puts on a strong display in spring.
 A beautiful specimen of this rose can be viewed at our nursery growing along a fence near the water tank.
 This plant was the winner of the prestigious Royal Horticultural Society Award of Garden Merit in 1994.

 The information about Rosa Cl.
-'Cécile Brünner' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
-We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant. |
+'Cécile Brünner' that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
+We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
+We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.

 |